HimanshuAwasthi95/Blog/blog/Python_Programming_Language_In_AI.md

 2. [Python for you and me](https://kushaldas.in/details/pym.pdf)
 ### 2. Python Library & Framework for AI

 In this section, we will be looking at powerful, popular Python libraries that are used for artificial intelligence.
-We will be loooking at their pros and cons, and their features.
+We will be looking at their advantages & drawbacks, and their features.
 So, Let's begin and explore these fantastic Python libraries:

+**TensorFlow:** TensorFlow is an open-source software library for dataflow programming and widely used for machine learning applications such as neural networks.TensorFlow was developed by the Google Brain team for internal Google use.
+It was released under the Apache 2.0 open source license on November 9, 2015

+> *"Computation using data flow graphs for scalable machine learning."*

 ### 3. Popular Implimented Projects in Python